Return on investment: Property

 Complications in calculating ROI can arise when real property is refinanced, or a second mortgage is taken out.
 Interest on a second, or refinanced, loan may increase, and loan fees may be charged, both of which can reduce the ROI, when the new numbers are used in the ROI equation.
 There may also be an increase in maintenance costs and property taxes, and an increase in utility rates if the owner of a residential rental or commercial property pays these expenses.

 Complex calculations may also be required for property bought with an adjustable rate mortgage (ARM) with a variable escalating rate charged annually through the duration of the loan.

 Marketing investment

 Marketing not only influences net profits but also can affect investment levels too.
 New plants and equipment, inventories, and accounts receivable are three of the main categories of investments that can be affected by marketing decisions.

-RoA, RoNA, RoC, and RoIC, in particular, are similar measures with variations on how 'investment' is defined.
+Return on assets (RoA), return on net assets (RoNA), return on capital (RoC), and return on invested capital (RoIC), in particular, are similar measures with variations on how "investment" is defined.

 ROI is a popular metric for heads of marketing because of marketing budget allocation.
 Return on Investment helps identify marketing mix activities that should continue to be funded and which should be cut.